Luxurious Everest Base Camp Trek-14 Day

 You will start early from Lobuche (4,930 m/16,175 ft.) for a challenging yet rewarding trek.
 The path takes you through rugged terrain, often alongside the Khumbu Glacier, with breathtaking vistas of jagged peaks and the massive icefall.

 After achieving our goal, you will return to Gorak Shep (5,185 m/17,011 ft.).
 While tough, this descent will be critical for our acclimatization, following the "climb high, sleep low" philosophy.
 You'll relax and recuperate in Gorak Shep, reflecting on our incredible achievement of climbing Everest Base Camp.
-This evening, you'll get ready for tomorrow's morning trek to Kala Patthar.
+This evening, you'll get ready for tomorrow morning's trek to Kala Patthar.

 Day 10:

 You'll start early in the morning from Gorak Shep (5,185 m/17,011 ft.) and climb steeply to Kala Patthar (5,555 m/18,225 ft.).
 The famous viewpoint provides breathtaking sunrise views of Mount Everest, Lhotse, Nuptse, and the entire Khumbu range.
-It's a tough hike in the cold, but seeing the golden light illuminate Everest's summit is an amazing and emotional experience.
+It's a tough hike in the cold, but seeing the golden light illuminate Everest's summit is a wonderful and emotional experience.

 After taking in the breathtaking views and making unforgettable memories, we'll return to Gorak Shep for a well-deserved breakfast.
 From there, we begin our lengthy journey below.
 We'll retrace our tracks via Lobuche and Thukla, then continue through Pheriche and down the valley.

 Our overnight destination is Pangboche (3,985 m/13,074 ft.).
-This huge altitude drop will provide much-needed relief to our bodies and strongly aid in the acclimatization process.
-Pangboche is a stunning Sherpa community with a historic monastery that provides a look into local culture.
+This huge altitude drop will provide much-needed relief to our bodies and strongly aid the acclimatization process.
+Pangboche is a stunning Sherpa community with a historic monastery that provides a glimpse of local culture.
 It will be a lengthy but really rewarding day, complete with famous views and a big fall into warmer temperatures.

 Day 11: